Are you having cooling issues & problems with your Fox Body Mustang? Check out our solutions guide.

-Inspect the front of the car!
+If your Mustang is overheating, inspect the front of the car!
 This is an easy fix.
 Check the A/C condenser and the radiator for visible external blockage such as grass, mud, inspects, plastic bags, cardboard, etc. Scrubbing with a soft bristle brush or cleaning with a power washer will do the trick.

 Another form of blockage can come from inside your radiator.
 Pop the cap and look in the radiator.
-If you see significant scaling on the core tubes, you probably need to remove the radiator and have it professionally cleaned or simply replace it as the coolant cannot flow through a sealed off passage.
-This is one of the most over looked reasons for overheating issues in Fox Body Mustangs.
+If you see significant scaling on the core tubes, you probably need to remove the radiator and have it professionally cleaned or simply replace it as the coolant cannot flow through a sealed-off passage.
+This is one of the most overlooked reasons for overheating issues in Fox Body Mustangs.

 When it comes to maintenance for your Fox Body electric fan system, make sure it is actually coming on at the desired temperature.
-All of the common aftermarket fan upgrades have an adjustable thermostat that does need to be properly set after installation.
+All of the common aftermarket fan upgrades have an adjustable fan controller that does need to be properly set after installation.
 Also, if it is wired properly, it will come on full time when the A/C is turned on, regardless of temp.

 NOTE: Proper installation of an electric fan should include an upgraded alternator.
 A popular upgrade is a 130 Amp Alternator.
 Check out our complete line of alternator upgrades here: Fox Body Alternators.